djiworks/lying-dns/README.md

 ## Main goal
 Instead of being tracked and flooded by ads or tracking services while surfing on the Internet, your lying DNS will redirect these requests to your own local blackhole website.
-An easyier way to do the same thing: [Pi-Hole](https://pi-hole.net/)
+An easier way to do the same thing: [Pi-Hole](https://pi-hole.net/)

 ### Benefits